Spkap/AgriVerify/README.md

 ## Usage

+1. Visit the deployed application at [https://agriverify.vercel.app/](https://agriverify.vercel.app/)
-1. Connect your wallet (e.g., MetaMask) to the application.
+2. Connect your wallet (e.g., MetaMask) to the application.
-2. Register as a farmer using the onboarding form.
+3. Register as a farmer using the onboarding form.
-3. Submit crops for certification.
+4. Submit crops for certification.
-4. As the contract owner, certify submitted crops.
+5. As the contract owner, certify submitted crops.
-5. Generate QR codes for certified crops.
+6. Generate QR codes for certified crops.
-6. Use the verification page to scan QR codes and view crop certification details.
+7. Use the verification page to scan QR codes and view crop certification details.

 ## Note: